ReillyBova/COS426-Website/src/content/Assignments/Final-Project.md

 If you are using the provided starter code, publishing to GitHub Pages is extremely easy.
 First, ensure that (1) your project is part of a repository, and (2) you have correctly set up your project's `package.json` file (see the starter code's `README.md` for details on how to do this).
 Finally, run `npm run deploy`, and if everything went well, your project will be live at `https://USERNAME.github.io/REPONAME/`.

 ### Written Report
-Each team will submit a written report on Dean's Date.
+Each team will submit a written intermediary report on Dean's Date.
 The report must hosted live in the GitHub repository for the project, and it should be formatted as either a PDF or an HTML file.
 Ideally, the writeup should measure about **four to six single-spaced pages** in length (roughly two single-spaced pages for each teammate in your group), before images, diagrams, charts, code blocks, or other vertical-space hogs are accounted for.
 Note that a longer written report is not necessarily better written report.

 At the very least, your report should begin with a short abstract (a brief description of your project and what you accomplished) and contain descriptions of your project's goals, execution, and outcome.
-Make sure to document and justify (where appropriate) the approach you chose, the implementation hurdles you encountered, the features you implemented, and the results you generated.
+Make sure to document and justify (where appropriate) the approach you chose, the implementation hurdles you encountered, the features you implemented, and the results you generated/will generate.
 Additionally, you should briefly touch on related work when introducing your topic.
 We welcome you to also include simple diagrams of your project's overall architecture, as well as the occasional code block wherever they might provide any illuminating information.
-Finally, please touch on future directions for the project and any known issues as well.
+Finally, please touch on next steps for the project and any known issues as well.
 Please also provide a breakdown of each group member's specific contributions to the overall project, and include an informal works cited section (no specific/official format required).

 The following is a brief outline you might follow; however, this is just a guideline to help you think about what to say, and these specific items may not match your topic.